ElectricityMachine/SCR-SGPlus/README.md

 - Hover over a signal and press 1, 2, or 3, corresponding to the aspect you wish to change the signal to.
 - Hover over a signal and press C to enter camera view.
 Once in camera view, press C again to exit.
 - Press F1 to enable or disable the script.
 You only need to do this if you are chatting or typing things to prevent false activations.
+- Use numpad 1-7 to copy zone opening messages to your clipboard

 ### Features
-- Only one button press is needed to change a signal aspect
+- Only one button press is needed to change a signal aspect or copy zone opening messages to your clipboard
 - Decreases setup and train clearing time significantly
 - Allows the signaller to focus on more important things than just clicking to change aspects
 - Quickly get in and out of a camera view (signals only for now)
-- Use numpad 1-7 to copy zone opening messages to your clipboard (1 for A, 2 for B, etc.)

 ### Planned features:
 - Rewrite camera code to use the aspect code to detect the image